 Learn more about Winter Session and the opportunity for you to stay in the Castle each November through April.

-It has been 25 years since Civitella Ranieri was established.
-We invite you to celebrate this milestone by joining us at any of our 25 worldwide events in 2019.
+We invite you to celebrate our Fellows by joining us at any of our events.

 Each session at Civitella brings together accomplished international artists, writers, and composers at emerging and established moments in their careers.